First Communion

 WHAT IS FIRST COMMUNION?

-The encounter with the overwhelming Mercy of God in Reconciliation and the initiation into the Mystery of the Eucharist at First Holy Communion are milestones in the faith development of a person.
-First Communion is the first time that a child of God receives Jesus under the form of bread and wine at Mass.
-The Eucharist is the Source and Summit of our Catholic Faith and we surround this celebration with traditions and symbols to mark the joy of the occasion.
+The encounter with the overwhelming mercy of God in Reconciliation and the initiation into the mystery of the Eucharist at First Holy Communion are milestones in the faith development of a person.
+First Communion is the first time that a child of God receives the Body and Blood of Jesus Christ in the Holy Eucharist at Mass.
+The Holy Eucharist is the Source and Summit of our Catholic Faith and we surround this celebration with traditions and symbols to mark the joy of the occasion.

 HOW DOES PREPARATION WORK AT OUR PARISH?